 I’m opinionated.
 (Shocker, I know.)
 And I usually don’t have a problem finding the words.
 Or saying the words I find.
 It’s a blessing and a curse.
 But I’m having trouble with words, thoughts, emotions today.
 But as I read from one of my favs on Facebook, Jamie the Very Worst Missionary, I felt this deep conviction.
 Almost a sickness about silence.
 Her words said it best, “To be honest, I still don’t know what to say, but I can’t keep saying nothing while my neighbor is terrorized by hate and violence.
 I was born white, but not silent.”

 And that’s just it.
 I still don’t know exactly what to say.
 Or how to say it.
 But jumbling the words up a bit is better than silence.
-Praying my heart is seen if my words aren’t perfect, while still speaking, is better than the sin of silence.
+Praying my heart is seen if my words aren’t perfect.
+Speaking imperfect words is better than the sin of silence.
 Because silence, inaction…that’s sin.

 By now we’ve all heard about the Charleston, SC church shooting.
 By now we all know that 9 of the 12 Bible Study attendees are now with Jesus.
 By now we all know a white man walked into a church BECAUSE the attendees were black and opened fire for the same reason.
 He is racist and decided to take black lives.

-Today, I’ve had great pride as voices in the Christian community have stood individually, but united collectively, not trying to gloss this over.
+Today, much like 5 years ago, I’ve had great pride as voices in the Christian community have stood individually, but united collectively, not trying to gloss this over.
 Or make it anything less than the heinous crime that it was.
 And I’ve sat heartbroken as others in the Christian community speak out about “not making this about race”.

 Friends, if ever I wanted you to hear me say something this is it.
 Racism is real and I will no longer be silent as I watch my neighbors (whether in my home town or on the other side of the world) face terrorism for their skin color.
 I was born white, but I wasn’t born silent.